Salaam-Daris/Financial-Analysis-PowerBI-SQL/README.md

-# 📊 Financial Analysis using Power BI
+# 📊 Financial Analysis using Power BI and SQL

 ## 🧩 Overview